omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/glossary.md

 A settlement is similar to PSP (Payment Service Provider), reconciliation reports, and so on.
 The purpose of the audit layer is to support the integrity of these settlements, to ensure that all data is valid.

 ## Shared liquidity
 Shared liquidity implies that there is a large amount (a pool) of orders.
-OmiseGO does not offer shared liquidity.
+OMG Network does not offer shared liquidity.
 Instead, OmiseGo allows users to move their funds easily between venues.
-For example, if OmiseGO offered shared liquidity, Binance and GO.Exchange could see and access the orders of both (it is a shared/combined view of orders).
+For example, if OMG Network offered shared liquidity, Binance and GO.Exchange could see and access the orders of both (it is a shared/combined view of orders).

 ## Spend transaction
 A spend transaction is any transaction that spends a UTXO that is already present on the child chain.